Rakile/deforumation/README.md

 Watch this video to get a feeling of how to use Deforumation... or read on below.
 [![Watch the video](github_images/Deforumation_Tutorial.png)](https://www.youtube.com/watch?v=UKYZEQVljRE)

+## Recommended setting

+In settings, Live previews recommends this setting...........

 In the Deforum extention in the Keyframes TAB, you have to choose "3D", else it will not work.
 Before pushing "Generate" in the deforum extention, prime the communication by inserting a Positive and a Negative prompt in the Deforumation GUI.